Combat

 Fatigue

 Fatigue is more than just being a little winded; it’s exhaustion and bone-deep weariness.
 Ninja are just much better able to deal with such things than normal people.
 Every hour that passes OOC, your Fatigue is lowered by one level.
+Uniques and effects which recover penalties over time (such as Endless energy, or Regenerative Chakra) do not noticeably impact how quickly you recover fatigue, or fatigue penalties, outside of battle.

 Willpower